SYBIL

 This is the state hack: when you cannot centrally coordinate violence, you distribute coordination through hierarchy and accept the losses.

-V. THE WORK HACK
+VII.
+THE WORK HACK

 What is a job?